Hello once again!

 - Be in a space that does not have too much reverberation, though this is usually mitigated by using the microphone system.

-- If someone who is far from me says or asks something of significance, it would be helpful to have that information relayed to me if the microphone cannot be passed around.
+- If someone who is far from me says or asks something of significance, it would be helpful to have that information relayed to me verbatim if the microphone cannot be passed around for any reason.